-If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
+If you’re considering a new, successful career, consider one in heating, ventilation and air conditioning.
 HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.

-There are several reasons why these careers are growing so quickly.
-One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old models.
-Finally, there’s the red-hot real estate market and a property shortage that’s spurred further growth in new construction homes.
+There are several reasons why these careers are increasingly popular.
+One is federal incentives to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts any system still using it.
+Finally, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction homes.

 Is There a Shortage of HVAC Technicians?

-Experienced HVAC technicians are increasingly sought after because of shrinking labor force within the industry.
-This discrepancy is the result of several factors, like a higher rate of retirement and competition from other industries.
-It's also more likely for young people to start pursuing college degrees as opposed to a licensed trade like HVAC.
+There is a high demand for qualified HVAC technicians because of shrinking labor force within the industry.
+There are several reasons for this discrepancy, such as more retirements and competition from other industries.
+It's also more likely for young people to start pursuing college degrees rather than a licensed trade like HVAC.

 Is HVAC a Hard Career?